-Attackers target Christian neighborhood in Pakistan
+Christian neighborhood, courts targeted in two attacks

 Story highlights

-Peshawar, Pakistan (CNN)At least four bystanders were killed in an attack on a Christian neighborhood in the Pakistani city of Peshawar Friday, according to the Pakistan's military and police.
+Peshawar, Pakistan (CNN)At least 11 people were killed in two attacks in northern Pakistan Friday, according to authorities.

+In the city of Mardan, an attacker threw a hand grenade at the gate of the city's district courts, Senior Police Superintendent Shafiullah Khan said.

+The Mardan attacker blew himself up after security prevented him from getting inside the gates, according to Khan.

 Four suicide bombers, who were also equipped with arms and ammunition, entered the neighborhood after attacking a security guard in the early morning, Peshawar Police Superintendent Kashif Zulfikar told CNN.